 #20 *The Nutcracker

-#21 The Mansion (illustrated, included both abridged and unabridged text)
+#21 The Mansion (illustrated, includes both abridged and unabridged text)

 Another book that my family reads all together each year, right before Christmas.
 This gorgeous illustrated version makes the timeless lesson easier for little ones to understand.